 Also known as: Spotted Beebalm, Horsemint

-Native Horsemint, Beebalm is an excellent clump forming perennial herb for the hummingbirds!
+Native Horsemint, Beebalm is an excellent clump-forming perennial herb for the hummingbirds!
 Flowers are round-heads with two-lipped tubular blooms that vary in color from lavender to violet or pale pink to deep pink.
-Bee balm has so many valves not only for wildlife also use as an herb for flavoring foods, fragrance for personal and home, making tea and as cut flowers.
+Bee balm has so many valves not only for wildlife also use as an herb for flavoring foods, a fragrance for personal and home, making tea and as cut flowers.

 Hardiness Zone: 5-10

 Mature Growth: 2-4 feet high spacing 2-3 feet

 Soil: Average to dry, tolerants sandy dry location, drought tolerant once established.

 Habitat: Dry to mesic – sandhills, pine flatwoods, and disturbed areas

 Wildlife: Flowers are attractive to hummingbirds, butterflies, bees & birds for seeds